Create and manage custom creatives

 A custom creative is a form in Ad Manager that allows you to input code and upload files or other resources.
 You can start a custom creative in either of two ways.

 Navigate to Delivery Creatives Display creatives.
-Under either the Standard or Master/companion tabs, click New creative and then select Custom from the display creative types available.
+Under either the Standard or Master/companion tabs, click New creative, select and advertisers, and then select Custom from the display creative types available.

 Follow the instructions on how to add a new creative to a line item, and select Custom from the display creative types available.
 The line item must be of the "Display" (and not of the "Video") ad type in order for you to select from the display creative types.
 The ad type is shown at the top of a line item details page.

 The custom creative form has various fields or settings.
-Configuration options are described next.
+Configuration options are described below.

 Name your custom creative something descriptive that will helps traffickers later find the custom creative.